Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/filedetails.file.setassignmentpriority.md

 ### Logic and interpretations

 #### Terms
-- **Active**: Determined by the relationship of the date of the last file access or last write with the creation date and three years prior to the current inventory cycle date.
+- **Active**: Determined by the relationship of the date of the last file access or last write with the creation date and three years prior to the current [inventory] date.
 - **Priority**: The relative value of a review based on set of file properties.

 |AssignmentPriority|Interpretation|Statement|